lindajoy/lindajoy/README.md

 ## I'm a Software Engineer , Machine Learning enthusiast and Technology agnostic!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other software developers
-- 🥅 2021 Goals: Contribute more to Open Source projects and Build awesome web Applications
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Huge Fan of Lord of Rings